 - CBEST Examination.
 Students must take the California Basic Educational Skills Test (CBEST) prior to admission to the Multiple Subject credential program.
 Students must pass CBEST prior to admission to Student Teaching.
 Information may be obtained from the academic advisers.
 Candidates are required to submit a photocopy of the individual score reports. - 2.
 Subject Matter Competency.
 Students must verify completion of subject matter competency in diversified subjects commonly taught in self-contained classrooms prior to admission to the Multiple Subject Credential Program.
-This may be done through successful completion of the Liberal Studies major, or its equivalent at another California teacher-training institution, or passing scores on the PRAXIS Multiple Subject Assessment for Teachers (MSAT).
+This may be done through successful completion of the Liberal Studies major, or its equivalent at another California teacher-training institution, or passing scores on the California Subject Examinations for Teachers (CSET).
 Test scores submitted for verification of subject matter competency are valid for five years from the date of the examination and must be valid at the time of recommendation for the credential.
-Registration information and materials for the PRAXIS MSAT are available at the Teacher Education office. - 3.
+Registration information and materials for the CSET are available at the Teacher Education office. - 3.
 Prerequisite Courses.
 These courses or approved equivalents must be completed with grades of "C," "Cr," or higher.
 Courses may be in progress at the time of program application. - a.
 Prerequisite Course in Education: Teacher Education 303, "The Teaching Profession: First Clinical Experience."
 This required introductory course serves as an orientation to careers in education.
-Satisfactory completion of TE 303 is a requirement for admission to the Multiple Subject credential program. - Teacher Education $\underline{303}$ is open to all students and should be completed within seven years prior to beginning the program.
-During this course, students will participate in supervised fieldwork assignments. - b.
+Satisfactory completion of TE 303 is a requirement for admission to the Multiple Subject credential program.

+Teacher Education $\underline{303}$ is open to all students and should be completed within seven years prior to beginning the program.
+During this course, students will participate in supervised fieldwork assignments.

+b.
 Education 451, "Introduction to Multicultural Education."
 This course provides an introduction to ethnicity, language, and culture in education, particularly the ways in which those factors differentially affect educational outcomes for children.
 The course assists in preparing teacher applicants to work with students from diverse backgrounds by examining both societal and personal belief systems and the ways that those beliefs are expressed in public school classrooms.

-c.
-Mathematics 210, "Number Systems in Elementary Mathematics."
-This course covers prenumber concepts; development of whole numbers, integers, and their operations; number theory; geometric concepts of two and three-dimensional spaces; problem-solving strategies.
-With approval of the mathematics adviser, any of the following courses may be substituted for Mathematics 210: Mathematics 121, 150, 312.
+- c.
+Mathematics 312, "Topics from Elementary Mathematics I." This course covers pre-number concepts; development of whole numbers, integers, and their operations; number theory; geometric concepts of two and three-dimensional spaces; problem-solving strategies.
+With approval of the mathematics adviser, any of the following courses may be substituted for Mathematics 312: Mathematics 121, 150, 210. - d.
+Linguistics 420, "Linguistics and English."
+This course is an introduction to the grammatical structure of language, with special attention to English language acquisition and variation. - e.
+Linguistics 452, "Language Acquisition."
+This course covers the principles of child language development, sound and grammar in speech of young children, the acquisition of reading and vocabulary, the relationship between cognitive development and language, the development of language in bilinguals, and second language acquisition. - f.
+Humanities selected from: